juliooest/juliooest/README.md

 #### Cybersecurity Student
 Currently studying offensive security on TryHackMe.
-I have solid knowledge of Python, Java, TypeScript, and web development, using libraries like React.js and frameworks like Vue.js.
+I have solid knowledge of Python, Java, Typescript/JavaScript and web development, using libraries like React.js and frameworks like Vue.js.
 I am also exploring low-level languages such as C and Assembly.

 for security reasons, i'd rather chat in discord instead of just putting my linkedIn here 😅: @julio_oest